laravel-streams/streams.dev/docs/streams.md

 #### Data Sources

 If not configured otherwise, streams will utilize the built-in, lightning-fast, schema-less, flat-file database.
+All databases available to Laravel are supported as well.

 - [Stream Sources](/docs/core/sources)